 There are no immediate Danish tax consequences for a foreign company that acquires the shares of a Danish company.

-It is not possible to obtain assurance from the tax authorities that a potential target company has no tax liabilities or whether a potential target is involved in any tax disputes.
+It is not possible to obtain assurance from the tax authorities that a potential target company has no tax liabilities or whether a potential target post-closing may become involved in any tax disputes.

 Tax indemnities and warranties

 As the purchaser takes over the target company together with all related liabilities, including contingent liabilities, the purchaser normally requires more extensive indemnities and/or warranties about any undisclosed tax liabilities of the target company.
 The extent of the indemnities or warranties is a matter for negotiation.

 The purchaser usually initiates a due diligence review where significant sums or complex tax affairs are involved.
 A normal part of the due diligence process involves an in-depth review of the historical tax affairs of the target company by the purchaser’s advisors.

 Generally, carried forward tax losses may be carried forward indefinitely subject to certain limitations.

 Thus tax losses carried forward can fully offset taxable income up to DKK7.85 million (as of 2016), but they may only reduce taxable income exceeding DKK7.85 million by up to 60 percent.
 Losses generated during the income year may be offset in full.

 On a change of ownership, a tax loss carried forward may become restricted and consequently cannot be used to reduce the taxable income to less than the net financial income (interest and similar income and expenses), including lease income from operating assets and ships that are subject to tax depreciation.
 As such, the tax losses carried forward can still offset operating profits.